Echo0117/dlm-long-term-effect/README/simulation_experiments.md

   - List of marketing independent variables (interested variables):
     - `relative_gap_to_90th_price_off_off`, `off_trade_visibility_off`, `digital_off`, `digital_social_media_off`, `out_of_home_off`, `television_off`, `brand_experience_off`, `distribution_off_off`, `discount_price_comp_to_pr_off_off`
 - **isNormalizeX:** `false`
   - Indicates whether the independent variables X should be normalized.
+(Now we are not normalizing it, because it's one-hot of months as Independent Variables X)

 #### Inference Method

 - **Inference Method:** `torch_autograd`
   - Specifies the method used for inference, utilizing PyTorch's autograd for automatic differentiation.
-  (right now only this method is working)
+  (right now only this method is working, no need to change.)

 #### Model Training Configuration